 The students’ year group(s) will be taken into account when awarding marks.

-Judges will select up to five finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at Charnwood Campus on 19 June 2020, where their sensory toy or device and presentation materials will be displayed and the winner will be announced.
+Judges will select up to five finalists who will be invited to attend the virtual 3M Young Innovators Challenge presentation event on Thursday 10 June 2021, where the winner will be announced.